openbsd/xenocara/lib/mesa/docs/isl/tiling.rst

 Bit-6 Swizzling
 ^^^^^^^^^^^^^^^

-When bit-6 swizzling is enabled, bit 9 is XOR'd in with bit 6 of the tiled
+When bit-6 swizzling is enabled, bit 9 is XORed in with bit 6 of the tiled
 address:

 .. code-block:: c